awsdocs/amazon-s3-developer-guide/doc_source/acl-overview.md

 ## Canned ACL<a name="canned-acl"></a>

 Amazon S3 supports a set of predefined grants, known as canned ACLs\.
-Each canned ACL has a predefined a set of grantees and permissions\.
+Each canned ACL has a predefined set of grantees and permissions\.
 The following table lists the set of canned ACLs and the associated predefined grants\.

 | Canned ACL | Applies to | Permissions added to ACL |